-FAQs for Inbound Exchange Students
+FAQs for Inbound International Exchange Students

 Do I have to pay tuition at FIU?

-What classes can I take during my exchange at FIU?
+What courses can I take at FIU?

-Do I need to register for classes?
+Do I need to register myself for classes?

 When should I choose my classes?